 Life at Sea Here the emphasis is on the human story, the situation or atmosphere.The best or the worst; peace, excitement or misery.

-In response to feedback from Members, we have removed the file size limit on images and are offering an alternative method to submit photos.
 Members may log in from a computer to submit entries via the OGA website, as in previous years, but without the need to reduce image size.
-Alternatively, Members may use the new form which also supports submissions from mobile devices eg phone or tablet.
-Make your choice over which method you use.
+Alternatively, Members may use the form trialled in 2017 which also supports submissions from mobile devices eg phone or tablet.
+Make your choice over which method you use by selecting one of the buttons below.
 Members may only submit two photographs in each category.

 All entrants must be members of the OGA, their family or crew.